-The seven values in the illustration above exist in every person of every race, culture, ethnicity, nation, and gender.
-They express certain mutual characteristics that validate their existence, and offer us the opportunity to develop a logically integrated morality and ethic for all of our personal, familial, societal, and international relationships, for everyone.
+The seven values illustrated above exist in every person of every race, culture, ethnicity, nation, and gender.
+What is not shown in the illustration are their characteristics, that are described below.
+The combination of the seven values and the characteristics of those values provide the foundation for the development of a logically integrated morality and ethic.

-Innate / Timeless
+Organic / Innate / Timeless

-Even though I cannot prove it, evidence seems to suggest that these seven values are innate to our species and have been embedded in our DNA from our earliest beginnings.
+Even though I cannot prove it, evidence seems to suggest that these seven values are organic to our species and have been embedded in our DNA from our earliest beginnings.
 They have motivated us, everyone, to yearn for the improvement of our quality of life materially and socially.

-These seven values are the original cause of human motivation, 1 (page 13), that urge us to improve our quality of life materially and socially.
-We can safely predict that these same values will continue to motivate our species to search for an ever-improving quality of life, and to grow into our innate individual and collective potential in future centuries and millennia.
+These seven values are the original cause of human motivation, 1 (pages 11 & 12), that urge us to improve our quality of life materially and socially.
+We can safely predict that these same values will continue to motivate our species to search for an ever-improving quality of life, and to grow into our innate potential in future centuries and millennia.